GregoirePetit/EchoDFKD/README.md

 ## Prepare Your Datasets

 You can download a synthetic dataset on https://huggingface.co/HReynaud (or you might want to generate your own synthetic dataset).
-If you want to run the experiments that show the performance of the model on the EchoNet-Dynamic dataset, you also need to download the dataset from the [EchoNet-Dynamic](https://echonet.github.io/dynamic/) website.
-The dataset is available for free but you need to request access.
-Recently, that dataset was also available on a Kaggle link.
+If you want to run the experiments that show the model's performance on the EchoNet-Dynamic dataset, you also need to download it from the [EchoNet-Dynamic](https://echonet.github.io/dynamic/) website.
+The dataset is available for free, but you need to request access.
+Recently, it was also available on a Kaggle link.

 ## Configure Paths and Hyperparameters

 You might want to change the paths in the `settings.py` file to match your local setup.
-Concerning the directory containing the videos, you can simply set an environment variable with, for example, a command like `export VIDEO_DIR="/home/your_name/example_path/a4c-video-dir/Videos/"` and the code will automatically find the videos.
+Regarding the directory containing the videos, you can simply set an environment variable with, for example, a command like `export VIDEO_DIR="/home/your_name/example_path/a4c-video-dir/Videos/"` and the code will automatically find the videos.

 You can also change the hyperparameters in the `hyperparameters` directory.